eway-crm/php-lib/README.md

 API used for communication with [eWay-CRM](http://www.eway-crm.com/) web service.
 See our [documentation](https://kb.eway-crm.com/documentation/6-add-ins/6-7-api-1) for more information.

 ## Establishing connection
 To communicate eWay-CRM web service, we first have to establish connection.
 This must be done prior to every action we want to accomplish with use of the web service.
-To do that, we have to lad the ```eway.class.php``` and create new instance of ```eWayConnector()``` with three parameters: service url address (same as the one you use in outlook), username and password.
+To do that, we have to load the ```eway.class.php``` and create new instance of ```eWayConnector()``` with three parameters: service url address (same as the one you use in outlook), username and password.

 ```php